 The committee has representatives from UM-Dearborn, UM-Flint and the Ann Arbor campus’ College of Engineering, LSA, School of Information, School of Education, Gerald R. Ford School of Public Policy, Stephen M. Ross School of Business, Penny W. Stamps School of Art and Design, A. Alfred Taubman College of Architecture and Urban Planning, Law School, School for Environment and Sustainability, Rackham Graduate School, Institute for Social Research, University Library, Center for Academic Innovation, Center for Entrepreneurship, and Office of the Provost and Executive Vice President for Academic Affairs.

-The committee is working to present recommendations to Schlissel by July 1, said committee chair James Hilton.
+The committee is working to present recommendations by July 1, said committee chair James Hilton.
 Hilton, vice provost for academic innovation, is recognized nationally as an advocate for collaboration between academics and technology.

 “The future is being shaped right now by artificial intelligence and machine learning.
 Those disciplines are going to change the future of how we work on the same order of magnitude as the invention of the steam engine changed the nature of work at the dawn of the Industrial Revolution,” said Hilton, who also is an Arthur F. Thurnau Professor, dean of libraries, professor of information, and a faculty associate in the Research Center for Group Dynamics.